How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

 Now Susie earns above a minimum wage salary each year.

-Not all employers are like this so I won’t assume this for the reader question for any future salary increases.
+Not all employers are like this, so that I won’t assume this for the reader question for any future salary increases.

 - Mortgage : $875.35 x 12 months $10, 504.20